-As a kid, I was fascinated by hovercraft.
+As a kid, I was fascinated by hovercrafts.
 These nearly frictionless vehicles go from land to water without pause and spin 360s on demand like a carnival ride.
-I knew that the cost of a full-scale build would require mowing every yard in the country, so instead, I started by constructing a homemade radio controlled model.
+I knew that the cost of a full scale build would require mowing every yard in the county, so instead I started by constructing a homemade radio controlled model.
 It worked beautifully on ponds and flat parking lots, but in our hilly corner of the woods, the sleek craft required all of the small motor’s power just to inch up a slight incline.
-For all of its amazing qualities, it was simply the wrong design for where I lived.
+For all of it’s amazing qualities, it was simply the wrong design for where I lived.
 It taught me that designs should be specifically tailored to their application.
 In electronics, the components you use in your circuits will influence the success of your design in its intended application.
 This is why it is important to carefully consider whether your PCB circuit should be designed with specialized or standard components.
 Here are some of the approaches that I take to determine which components will be best suited to my design’s intended application.

 What are Standard and Specialized Components?